 Although the Morgan Keegan bond mutual funds were advertised as a conservative investment option that should provide high yields without excessive credit risks, large investments were made in illiquid securities, such as:

 - Collateralized Mortgage Obligations (CMOs)

 These investments are considered illiquid securities because they are rarely traded and do not have active price quotes that are maintained.
 As a result of the subprime mortgage crash during the Summer of 2007, many of these investments suffered substantial losses or became worthless.

 Investors were given the false impression that investment in the Morgan Keegan bond mutual funds was a relatively safe and stable investment, and the brokerage firm failed to disclose the true risks of the portfolio.
 The inappropriate large investments in mortgage-backed securities subjected individual investors to substantial losses from the crisis of the Subprime mortgage market.
 If proper information and facts about the risks had been provided, many investors may not have accepted this level of risk for financial loss.

 MORGAN KEEGAN CLASS ACTION SUITS

-Morgan Keegan class action suits have been filed on behalf of all investors who purchased or acquired shares in the bond mutual funds between December 2004 and October 2007.
-However, investors who lost over $10,000.00 off of their invested capital may be better suited to file an individual Morgan Keegan lawsuit to seek recovery of their loss.
+Morgan Keegan class action suits were pursued by investors who purchased or acquired shares in the bond mutual funds between December 2004 and October 2007.
+However, investors who lost over $10,000.00 off of their invested capital were often better suited to file an individual Morgan Keegan lawsuit to seek recovery of their loss.

 Update: The lawyers at Saiontz & Kirk are no longer investigating Lawsuits.
 The information on this page is provided for information purposes only.